BOARD OF DIRECTORS

 Secretary of the Board

-Brittany Henderson is a partner at Edwards Henderson Lehrman.
-Representing crime victims and survivors of sexual abuse in civil litigation, she is dedicated to providing her clients with the highest quality legal services and, at the same time, making substantial, positive changes for the common good.
-In 2016, Brittany was recognized for obtaining one of the top 50 jury verdicts in the United States resulting from a high profile sexual abuse case that she litigated with Brad Edwards in Federal Court in Chicago, Illinois and again in 2018, on behalf of a young woman who was sexually assaulted while working as a crew member on a large yacht.
+Brittany Henderson is a partner at Edwards Henderson.
+She represents crime victims and survivors of sexual abuse in civil litigation.
+In 2016, Brittany was recognized for obtaining one of the top 50 jury verdicts in the United States resulting from a high profile sexual abuse case that she litigated with Brad Edwards in Federal Court in Chicago, Illinois and again in 2018, when they obtained a $71 million verdict in state court pursuant to Federal Maritime Law on behalf of a young woman who was sexually assaulted while working as a crew member on a large yacht.
+She has worked with and against lawyers considered the best in the country and has obtained nearly $100 million in jury verdicts and settlements in her career.

 In addition to being a fearless advocate for crime victims, Brittany has co-founded two progressive charities for sexual abuse survivors and is committed to making a difference both in the courtroom and in the community.
 Brittany has been recognized as a Rising Star by SuperLawyers and by the National Trial Lawyers Association’s “Top 40 Under 40.”